altocodenl/tagaway/readme.md

    - server: change keys from imp:PROVIDER:... to imp:USERNAME:..., same with oa:PROVIDER keys
    - server: rename b to rq.body throughout
    - server: get rid of thu entries, use id of piv + suffix
-   - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
-   - server: review format errors with files that have a jpg extension
    - admin: add set of users for fast access rather than scanning db
    - server: script to rename username
    - other: set automatic backup from Google Drive to altofile